 Interval before key renegotiation (in seconds) Period beyond which leys will be renegotiated.
 The default value is 14400 seconds, or 4 hours.
+Use DNS servers provided by the firewall If this option is selected, the SSL VPN client will include the DNS servers retrieved via the SSL VPN in the workstation's network configuration.
+If DNS servers have already been defined on the workstation, they may be queried.
+Prohibit use of third- party DNS servers If this option is selected, the SSL VPN client will exclude DNS servers already defined in the workstation's configuration.
+Only DNS servers sent by the firewall can be queried.
 Script to run when connecting Select a script that the client will execute locally when connecting to the SSL tunnel (example: connecting a disk to a remote shared network).
 Script to run when disconnecting Select a script that the client will execute locally when disconnecting from the SSL tunnel (example: disconnecting a disk from a remote shared network).